 Beyond Basic ESL (BBESL) offers core classes in Reading/Writing, Listening/Speaking and Grammar to teach the fundamentals of US English.
-For Fall 2018 and Spring 2019 core courses are offered at two levels: Level B and Level C. Level A courses will be introduced in future semesters.
+Courses are offered at two levels: Level B and Level C. Level A courses will be introduced in future semesters.

 Core courses at each level can be taken for one or for two semesters.
 While only one semester/class/level is required for our certificate programs, students have the option of taking a course for two semesters at the same level if they need more time to accomplish their goals.
 Although skills and strategies will be the same for each course at each level, we alternate the content/chapters for each semester so repeating students would have a new and enjoyable learning experience.